Springdale in Washington County, Arkansas — The American South (West South Central)

 — Submitted October 1, 2012, by Lee Hattabaugh of Capshaw, Alabama.

 Credits.
 This page was last revised on July 26, 2018.
-This page originally submitted on October 1, 2012, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 504 times since then.
+It was originally submitted on October 1, 2012, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 570 times since then and 32 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on October 1, 2012, by Lee Hattabaugh of Capshaw, Alabama. • Bill Pfingsten was the editor who published this page.